Colorful illustration of AI vocabulary and language concepts

 Copilot

-Copilot is the general term for an AI assistant embedded inside another tool — GitHub Copilot for code, Microsoft Copilot for Office, Cursor for writing.
-The framing implies AI as helper, not replacement.
+Copilot is the general term for an AI assistant embedded inside another tool, such as GitHub Copilot for code or Microsoft Copilot for Office.

 Chatbot